adamsilver/adamsilver.io-jekyll/_posts/2014-12-29-misusing-ajax-for-personalisation.md

 ## Accessibility

 If the user doesn't have Javascript (or they have it but not the capability to make AJAX requests, traverse or manipulate the Document etc) they will be unable to use this functionality.
-This goes against the principle of Progressive Enhancement [[1](#ref1)] and is completely against the spirit of the web.
+This goes against the principle of Progressive Enhancement and is completely against the spirit of the web.
 And in the case of "logging out" this would obviously be a poor decision.

 Furthermore, extra effort would be required to ensure the injected content is accessibile to screen readers.
 This alone is reason enough to realise this is an unacceptable technical solution.

 ## Design

-Christian Heilmann rightly says that *AJAX shouldn't break the web* [[2](#ref2)] and using it in this way is doing just that.
+Christian Heilmann rightly says that [AJAX shouldn't break the web](http://www.smashingmagazine.com/2010/02/10/some-things-you-should-know-about-ajax/) and using it in this way is doing just that.
 He also highlights that when AJAX is used, it is important to remember how much the browser does for free, that subtly goes unnoticed.
 This includes displaying a loading indicator with progress bar as well as handling page not found and timeout errors.

 Utilising AJAX and content-caching like this, means the page is only half loaded and half rendered at which point, and sometime later, the personalised content is injected.
 The UX is likely to be at least a little jarring as the page fills in the gaps.